-Preservation Dallas is pleased to announce a new partnership with the Urban Armadillos organization.
-The Urban Armadillos organization was founded in 2012 by Mike Wyatt and Skyler Baty.
-While Mike was on an office leasing tour of Bryan Tower with a client, it was brought to his attention that in 1873-74, the famous gambler and gunfighter of the OK Corral, Doc Holiday, had his first dental office on the site of Bryan Tower.
-The location was verified and is currently memorialized by a bronze plaque embedded in concrete on a forgotten corner of the building.
-At that moment, Wyatt enlisted the help of Skyler Baty to form a group of civic-minded professionals to not only uncover other culturally-significant landmarks and lost treasures within the central business district of Dallas, but to create a pedestrian trail linking Dallas’ eight urban Districts.
-The group was thus named Urban Armadillos and empowered to “Dig Up Dallas” District by District!
+The Urban Armadillos organization was founded in 2012 by Mike Wyatt and Skyler Baty to enlist a group of civic-minded professionals to not only uncover culturally-significant landmarks and little known treasures within the central business district of Dallas, but to create pedestrian trails linking Dallas’ urban districts.
+The group was named Urban Armadillos and empowered to “Dig Up Dallas” district by district!

 From that small start the group has grown to over 300 professionals.
 The volunteer group selected Dallas’ unique landmarks, parks, architecturally-significant structures, and places with “pop culture” within each of the downtown districts.
 The districts include Civic Center, Dallas Arts District, Deep Ellum, Dallas Farmers Market District, Main Street District, Reunion District, Thanksgiving Commercial Center, and West End Historic District.
 By connecting the districts, the Urban Armadillos goal is to preserve Dallas’ urban treasures, to enrich the experience of visitors to downtown Dallas, and to increase the overall economic vitality and legacy of our city.